 For more information or any questions please email Chris Libert email@example.com

-Cape Fear Community College is a member of the National Junior College Athletic Association (NJCAA)-Division I and Division II, competing in the Carolinas Junior College Conference (Region X), a high level of competition.
+Cape Fear Community College is a member of the National Junior College Athletic Association (NJCAA)-Division I and Division II, competing in the Carolinas Junior College Conference (Region X).
 CFCC has several eligibility sports that include basketball, volleyball, golf, soccer, and cheerleading.
 Students participating in intercollegiate athletics must meet NJCAA eligibility requirements and standards.
 Individuals participating in college athletics must be currently enrolled and be in good standing.
 The goals and objectives of intercollegiate athletics and Intramural activities are listed below:

 - To enhance academic success of student athletes

 - To provide opportunities for participation in competitive college sports